wordbit/wordbit/content/posts/notch-watch-special-edition.md

 ### Some housekeeping

 I'll wrap up with some small, but linguistically significant site improvements.
 Firstly, I've renamed "Blog Posts" on this site to simply "Posts".
-I've done this to partially address the connotations in Matt Gemmell's rhetoric of writing - ideas which have stuck with me.
-In these dark times, the word "blog" has “connotations of the ramblings of some random person, without authority or polish”.
+I've done this to partially address the connotations in Matt Gemmell's [rhetoric of writing]({{< relref "2022-04-28-what-happened-to-julie.markdown" >}}) - ideas which have stuck with me.
+To summarize: In these dark times, the word "blog" has “connotations of the ramblings of some random person, without authority or polish”.

-He also condemns the word "post", but I don't really have a problem with it.
+He also condemns the word "post", but I've had a change of heart and don't really have a problem with it anymore.
 The alternatives, such as "longform piece" sounds a bit pompous and self-important in my opinion.

+Secondly, I've changed "Status Updates" to "Snippets".
+The impetus for this change is the recent Verge re-design.
+I think the new layout looks terrible on a desktop monitor by the way, but Nilay Patel has explained that they are working on it, so I won't go on about it.
+Everybody designs "mobile first" these days, and who can blame them.

+Anyway, to wean their reporters off using Twitter for short-form posts, the Verge has introduced an in-house feed they call "Storystream".
+I have to congratulate them for coming up with this brilliant idea which [I implemented five years ago]({{< relref "2017-12-26-the-microblog.markdown" >}}).

+Anyway, it got me thinking about the naming of my version: "Status Updates".
+Call it what you will - a "feed", "Storystream", or "micro-blogging", I think we can all agree that "Status Updates" doesn't quite capture the fun idea of brief, random commentary.
+There's no standard term for it though and I've come to really like the word "snippet", so why not - it works better and is more fun than the dry, IT-sounding "Status Update".

+Now that the Verge is bringing link posting back in a big way, I'll try do it more often.